quicwg/base-drafts/draft-ietf-quic-recovery.md

 pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards).

-## Sending data after an idle period

-A sender becomes idle if it ceases to send data and has no bytes in flight.
-A sender's congestion window MUST NOT increase while it is idle.

-When sending data after becoming idle, a sender MUST reset its congestion window to the initial congestion window (see Section 4.1 of {{?RFC5681}}), unless it paces the sending of packets.
-A sender MAY retain its congestion window if it paces the sending of any packets in excess of the initial congestion window.

-A sender MAY implement alternate mechanisms to update its congestion window after idle periods, such as those proposed for TCP in {{?RFC7661}}.

 ## Application Limited Sending

-The congestion window should not be increased in slow start or congestion avoidance when it is not sufficiently utilized.
+A sender's congestion window MUST NOT increase when no packets are newly acknowledged, such as when the connection is idle.
+The congestion window SHOULD NOT be increased in slow start or congestion avoidance when it is not sufficiently utilized.
 The congestion window could be under-utilized due to insufficient application data or flow control credit.

 A sender MAY use the pipeACK method described in section 4.3 of {{?RFC7661}}
 to determine if the congestion window is sufficiently utilized.